martijnvdp/terraform-azurerm-automation-runbook-app-secret-rotation/README.md

 # terraform-azurerm-automation-runbook-app-secret-rotation
-Terraform module to deploy an azure runbook for rotating azure application client secrets, triggered from keyvault expired secret grid events.
+Terraform module to deploy an azure runbook for rotating azure application client secrets, triggered from keyvault expired secret grid events. and configarable with tags on azure keyvault secrets/

 ### High Level Design